Lattice-Automation/primers/README.md

 # primers

 This is a tool for creating PCR primers.
-It has an emphasis on DNA assembly and makes it easy to add sequences to the end of PCR fragments.
+Its target use-case is DNA assembly.
+It makes it easy to add sequences to the end of PCR fragments.
 This is part of [overlap extension polymerase chain reaction](https://en.wikipedia.org/wiki/Overlap_extension_polymerase_chain_reaction) and preparing unstandardized DNA sequences for Gibson assembly and Golden gate cloning.

 `primers` quickly creates pairs with optimized lengths, Tms, GC ratios, secondary structures (minimum free energies) and without off-target binding sites.
-Each returned primer has two tms: "tm", the melting temperature for the portion of the primer that binds to the template sequence, and "tm_total", the melting temperature for the entire primer with additional sequence added to its 5' end.
+Each returned primer has two tms: "tm", the melting temperature for the portion of the primer that binds to the template sequence and "tm_total", the melting temperature for the entire primer with additional sequence added to its 5' end.

-Unlike the most used alternative, Primer3, `primers` has a permissive MIT license and support for adding sequence to the 5' ends of primers.
+Compared to the most used alternative, [Primer3](https://github.com/primer3-org/primer3) (GPL v2), `primers` has a permissive MIT license and support for adding sequence to the 5' ends of primers.

 ## Installation